drakeasberry/drakeasberry.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+## Want to test the merge

+I am working on the dev branch now to see if we can work on it in a hidden view rather than the live static site.
+Will you be able to preview it?